-Although the GS9090A will detect all types of ancillary data by default, it also allows specific programming of up to five different ancillary data types for detection.
+Although the GS9090 will detect all types of ancillary data by default, it also allows the application layer to specifically program up to five different ancillary data types for detection.
 This is accomplished by setting the ANC\TYPE registers via the host interface (see Table 3-4).

 For each data type to be detected, the host interface must program the DID and/or SDID of the ancillary data type of interest.
-The GS9090A will compare the received DID and/or SDID with the programmed values and assert ANC only if an exact match is found.
+The GS9090 will compare the received DID and/or SDID with the programmed values and assert ANC only if an exact match is found.
 The same timing shown in Figure 3-5 will be used.